puffinn/puffinn/bench/README.md

 All of the following tests have been run on the first 10000 vectors of the [`glove.twitter.25B`](https://nlp.stanford.edu/data/glove.twitter.27B.zip) dataset, with 100 dimensions.
 The times reported are obtained on a Macbook Pro (Intel(R) Core(TM) i5-7360U CPU @ 2.30GHz), with code compiled with Clang 10.0.1.

+## Some observations
+Based on the benchmarks below

+- Sketching is not parallilized, but might be rather easily given that it's embarassingly parallel
+- Sorting could be done using radix sort: to sort keys of 24 bytes using 8-bit keys we need only 3 passes on the data.
+- For cross polytope, every invocation gets you 8 bits, so to get to 24 bits you make three invocations.
+But, when using tensoring, only 12 bits are required on each side, meaning, that we need 4 invocations overall.

 ## Index construction

 We measure the time to insert the data into an emtpy index, and the time to rebuild said index with the newly added data.